lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 **BERT**, short for **Bidirectional Encoder Representations from Transformers** ([Devlin, et al., 2019](https://arxiv.org/abs/1810.04805)) is a direct descendant to [GPT](#gpt): train a large language model on free text and then finetune on specific tasks without customized network architectures.

 Compared to GPT, the largest difference and improvement of BERT is to make training **bi-directional**.
 The model learns to predict both context on the left and right.
-The paper also claimed that “bidirectional nature of our model is the single most important new contribution” according to the ablation study.
+The paper also claimed that "bidirectional nature of our model is the single most important new contribution" according to the ablation study.

 ### Auxiliary Tasks